corafan1116/Moth-Species-Classification/README.md

 Only the moth categories were retained for this study; butterfly categories were excluded.

-The original dataset is not included in this repository.
+The original dataset is **not included in this repository**.

 ### Dataset Configuration

-- Number of selected species: 20
+- Selected classes: 20 moth species
-- Image format: RGB JPG
+- Image format: RGB
 - Image resolution: 224 × 224 pixels
-- Dataset split: Training / Validation / Test
+- Data split: Training / Validation / Test
-- Dataset split: Original split provided by the dataset
+- Dataset split: Original split provided by the dataset publisher

 The original training, validation and testing split was maintained throughout the experiments to ensure consistency when comparing different models.